Luciano Leggio

 Luciano Leggio ([luˈtʃaːno ˈlɛddʒo]; 6 January 1925 – 15 November 1993) was an Italian criminal and leading figure of the Sicilian Mafia.
 He was the head of the Corleonesi, the Mafia faction that originated in the town of Corleone.
-He is universally known with the surname Liggio, a result of a misspelling in court documents in the 1960s.
+He is universally known by the surname Liggio, a result of a misspelling in court documents in the 1960s.

 As well as setting the Corleonesi on track to become the dominant Mafia clan in Sicily, he became infamous for avoiding convictions for a multitude of crimes, including homicide, before he was finally imprisoned for life in 1974.

 Early life

 Leggio was one of ten children raised in extreme poverty on a small farm.
-He turned to crime in his teens, and received his first conviction at the age of 18 for stealing corn.
+He turned to crime in his teens and received his first conviction at the age of 18 for stealing corn.
 Upon completing his six-month sentence for the crime, Leggio murdered the man who had reported him to the police.
 In 1945, he was recruited by the Mafia boss of Corleone, Michele Navarra, to work as an enforcer and hitman.
-That same year, Leggio murdered a farm-hand in order to take his job, then immediately took over the farm by demanding the owner sign it over to him at gunpoint.
+That same year, Leggio murdered a farm hand in order to take his job, then immediately took over the farm by demanding at gunpoint that the owner sign it over to him.

-While behind bars in the late 1940s he met Salvatore Riina, who was then aged 19 and starting a six-year sentence for manslaughter.
+While behind bars in the late 1940s, he met Salvatore Riina, who was then aged 19 and starting a six-year sentence for manslaughter.
 The two eventually became accomplices in crime after Riina's release, as did two other young local criminals, Calogero Bagarella and Bernardo Provenzano.

 On 10 March 1948, Placido Rizzotto, trade unionist, was kidnapped and murdered.
-The following year, two men confessed to helping Leggio kidnap Rizzotto, who shot the victim and dumped him in a 15 m cavern.
+The following year, two men confessed to helping Leggio kidnap Rizzotto, who shot the victim and dumped the body in a 15 m cavern.
 Leggio went into hiding, and was tried twice in absentia for Rizzotto's murder.

 Murder of Navarra

 Michele Navarra tried to have Leggio killed in June 1958.
-Leggio was invited by Navarra to meet him at an estate but instead he found fifteen armed men there.
+Leggio was invited by Navarra to meet him at an estate but instead, he found fifteen armed men there.
 The hitmen hired for the task did a poor job and Leggio escaped with just minor injuries.
 The event left Leggio and his followers with the knowledge that they were as good as dead if they did not strike back soon.

 A few weeks later, on 2 August 1958, Navarra and a fellow doctor (Giovanni Russo, who had nothing to do with criminal activities) were both shot to death on an isolated country road as they drove home in Navarra's Fiat 1100.
-The car was blocked on the open road by two other vehicles and riddled by submachine-gun bullets.
+The car was blocked on the open road by two other vehicles and riddled with submachine gun bullets.
 A few weeks later, on September 6, three men known as friends of Navarra were killed in a raid at Corleone.
-Reciprocal killings went on until 1963 and Leggio had to disappear having been condemned for the killing of Navarra.
+Reciprocal killings went on until 1963 and Leggio had to disappear, having been condemned for the killing of Navarra.

 Leggio thus became the boss of the Corleone Mafia.
 Among Navarra's suspected killers were Bernardo Provenzano and Salvatore "Totò" Riina.